 Regarding Africa, we also observe widespread concerns regarding human rights and labour conditions and practices.

 It must be noted that the proliferation of ESG policies on the African continent is quite a different story, and lack thereof is not necessarily due to unwillingness.
-Economic development and governmental stability differs widely across the continent, with some African states being in particularly precarious situations.
+Economic development and governmental stability differ greatly across the continent, with some African states being in particularly precarious situations.
 With multiple widespread issues such as extreme poverty, unemployment, energy and food insecurity, low connectivity and a lack of infrastructure, for many companies and individuals ESG may seem like a “luxury” they cannot afford in efforts to survive, an issue which is not nearly as prevalent or pressing in, for example, Europe or North America.
-In addition, it is in Africa that we see the sometimes contradictory nature of ESG: the need for certain minerals for the green transition in industrialised states has led to serious concerns about labour conditions, local environmental impact, corruption, child labour and human rights abuses in, for example, the DRC.
-There are also concerns that the spillover effect of European legislation such as the CSDDD will not lead to improved conditions but to severance of relations and loss of income.

 Latin America

 In Latin America as in Africa, ESG issues are gaining traction – albeit at a slower pace compared to other regions.
-Brazil, Chile, Colombia and Mexico are leading the way with regulatory initiatives on ESG themes across the board.
+Brazil, Chile, Colombia and Mexico are leading with regulatory initiatives on ESG themes across the board.

 Key themes in 2025